aaronsarnat/crypto-broseph.biz/README.md

 Not sure where to start?
 Open up [`index.html`](https://github.com/aaronsarnat/crypto-broseph.biz/edit/main/index.html) which is what [`https://crypto-broseph.biz`](https://crypto-broseph.biz) currently resolves to.

+No [PR reviews](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews)… [No rules*](https://en.wikipedia.org/wiki/Anarchy)… You don't have to ask anyone's permission to make a direct change that immediately gets deployed to the public site.

+*Except these rules:

+1. [Crypto-Broseph.BIZ](https://crypto-broseph.biz) should remain absolute garbage at all times.
+2. “Programmer Art” heavily encouraged!
+3. MYSPACE CODEZZ!!!!
+GEOCITIES!!!
+4. Memes or whatever
+5. Random shit
+6. Etc.
-No [PR reviews](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews)… [No rules](https://en.wikipedia.org/wiki/Anarchy)… You don't have to ask anyone's permission to make a direct change that immediately gets deployed to the public site.
-Just use good judgement.
-We're drawing the line at actual malware, hate speach, paid advertizing (as opposed to nostalgic, fake, or ironic ads as static media assets not connected to any services), actual propaganda, or anything that might get me canceled or sued.
+7. Just use good judgement and keep it fun and unserious.
+We're drawing the line at actual malware, hate speach, paid advertising (as opposed to nostalgic, fake, or ironic ads as static media assets not connected to any ad services), actual propaganda, or anything that might actually get me canceled or sued.
 Don't be nasty, don't be evil, don't be stupid etc. Otherwise, anything goes on this shit.
-Have fun. :sweat_smile:
+Have a good time. :sweat_smile:

-- [Crypto-Broseph.BIZ](https://crypto-broseph.biz) should remain absolute garbage at all times.
-- “Programmer Art” heavily encouraged!
-- MYSPACE CODEZZ!!!!
-GEOCITIES!!!
-- Memes or whatever

 [Do or do not](https://github.com/aaronsarnat/crypto-broseph.biz/assets/8367927/34512591-7df4-4af6-8ecc-e2478312524e) whatever you will or will not with [Crypto-Broseph.BIZ](https://crypto-broseph.biz).
 This is all bullshit obviously so IDGAF 😂